Cptmorgan27/Scan.js/README.md

 4) logs.txt file should be located within this folder

 5) logs.txt can be emailed or copied to flash drive for later analysis

+F) Add and Make launcher.sh executable

+1) Open terminal and enter each line individually, Make sure to press ENTER after each command.

+		cd home/pi/Beacon_Test
+		nano launcher.sh

+2) copy and paste launcher.sh code into terminal
+3) Save and exit with CTRL + X, Y, ENTER
+4) Make launcher.sh executable

+		chmod 755 launcher.sh
+		cd
+		mkdir errLogs

+5) Now make it so launcher.sh will be ran on startup

+		sudo crontab -e

+6) This open a file called crontab, which is a file that tell the Raspberry Pi when to do specific things.
+7) Add the following line to the bottom of the file, after the last line that starts with a #

+		@reboot sh /home/pi/Beacon_Scan/launcher.sh >/home/pi/errLogs/cronlog 2>&1